Several ready-to-eat chicken products recalled nationwide

-GEORGIA (KNWA) — Tip Top Poultry Inc. is recalling an undetermined amount of ready-to-eat poultry products that may be contaminated with Listeria monocytogenes, a news release states.
+GEORGIA (KFTA) — Tip Top Poultry Inc. is recalling an undetermined amount of ready-to-eat poultry products that may be contaminated with Listeria monocytogenes, a news release states.

 The U.S. Department of Agriculture’s Food Safety and Inspection Service announced the recall Tuesday, Oct.
 8, according to the release.